robweber/xbmclibraryautoupdate/README.txt

 Library to Clean - You can clean your video library, music library, or both.

 Verify Sources Before Clean - Frodo only!
-This feature is no longer needed with XBMC Gotham.
+This feature is no longer needed with Kodi Gotham and beyond.
 This will verify all of your media paths (music or video) before running a clean operation.
 If any of these paths are inaccessible the clean operation will not continue and an error will be logged

 Prompt User Before Cleaning - you must confirm that you want to clean the library before it will happen.
 Really only useful for "After Update" as a condition.